opendocsg/slw-judgments-backfill/2015_SGHC_47/report.md

 languages, [note: 72] as required under paragraph 1( _b_ ) of the First Schedule.
 As Mr Michael Khoo SC pointed out, no one in the Development spoke or read only Malay, and therefore no prejudice was

-caused by the fact that there were no notices in Malay. [note: 73] Where no prejudice is suffered, the court should not allow a “truly technical objection” to frustrate the wishes of the majority (see _Ng Swee Lang and another v Sassoon Samuel Bernard and others_ [2008] 2 SLR(R) 597 (“ _Ng Swee Lang_ ”) at [35]).
+caused by the fact that there were no notices in Malay. [note: 73] Where no prejudice is suffered, the court should not allow a “truly technical objection” to frustrate the wishes of the majority (see _Ng Swee Lang and another v Sassoon Samuel Bernard and others_ <span class="citation">[2008] 2 SLR(R) 597</span> (“ _Ng Swee Lang_ ”) at [35]).
 I also note that under s 84A(7C), the STB “shall not invalidate an application [for a collective sale] by reason only of non-compliance with any requirement in the First, Second or Third Schedule if the [STB] is satisfied that such non-compliance does not prejudice the interest of any person”.
 I am satisfied that there is no evidence of anyone having been prejudiced by any noncompliance that occurred in this case.

 52     Secondly, the raising of new objections.
 Most of the objections raised by Mr Adrian Tan’s clients seemed to be engineered _ex post facto_.
 This was telling from the contrast between their objections to the STB and their position in these proceedings.
 For instance, in Lim Li Meng Dominic’s